Pacific Palisades, Los Angeles: Thomas Mann House

-Thomas Mann House was Thomas Mann's home during his exile from 1942 to 1952 designed by JR Davidson.
+Designed by JR Davidson, this was Thomas Mann's home during his exile from 1942 to 1952.

 Villa Aurora

-Villa Aurora is an artists residence and historic landmark located in the former home of exiled German-Jewish writer Lion Feuchtwanger and his wife Marta.
+Villa Aurora is an artists' residence, Historic-Cultural Monument, and former home of exiled German-Jewish writer Lion Feuchtwanger and his wife Marta.

 Wildlife

 Pacific Palisades is home to a variety of species of wildlife, both native to the area and introduced from elsewhere.

-Wild Parrots
+Wild parrots

 Pacific Palisades has been noted for its large population of California wild parrots, and is one of the main areas in Southern California where wild parrots can be found.
 Parrots mainly live in the sycamore-lined canyons of the Palisades.
 Wild parrots have lived in the Palisades since the 1960s, and are said to descend from pet parrots that were released by their owners in the area in the wake of the 1961 Bel Air fire, and the closing of Busch Gardens in Van Nuys.

 Pacific Palisades is home to numerous species of parrots, and the most commonly-sighted species is the Nanday parakeet.
 Other species of parrots found in the Palisades include the mitred parakeet, yellow-chevroned parakeet, white-winged parakeet, rose-ringed parakeet, red-masked parakeet, blue-crowned parakeet, red-crowned parrot, lilac-crowned parrot, white-fronted parrot, blue-fronted parrot, yellow-headed parrot, and the red-lored parrot.